 Now more than ever, data matters.
 Sometimes though, especially with how many platforms, social media sites, and ad providers exist segmented from each other, it can be hard to see the bigger picture.
 That’s where a CMO dashboard comes in.
 Gone are the days of siloed information across several platforms.
 Now, a good CMO has access to all their collected marketing data and analytics at a moment’s notice.

-In order to be an effective CMO, you need to know your data inside and out.
-Having access to this information and the insights it provides is essential for growing a business for your client.
+To be an effective Chief Marketing Officer, you need to know your data inside and out.
+Having access to marketing performance and the actionable insights it provides is essential for growing a business for your client.
 Below, we’ll cover what a CMO dashboard should look like through the metrics you have to be tracking.

 CMO Dashboard Definition

-A CMO Dashboard is a comprehensive way of tracking and viewing the effectiveness of your marketing efforts through viewing your key performance indicators (KPIs) or metrics.
-The dashboard collects information from all your marketing channels and platforms and puts it in one easy-to-see and access place.
+A CMO Dashboard is a comprehensive way of tracking and viewing the effectiveness of your marketing efforts through viewing important key performance indicators (KPIs) or metrics.
+The dashboard collects information across multiple marketing channels and platforms and puts it in one easy-to-see and access place.
 It can be a very useful decision-making tool for CMOs, business owners, and for a Board of Directors to understand the effectiveness of your marketing strategies.

-A good CMO dashboard will most likely include metrics for:
+A good CMO dashboard will most likely include key marketing metrics like: